pundit-community/pundit-matchers/README.md

 it { should permit_action(:destroy) }
 ```

-The user and record objects used by the subject policy class will be reassigned
+The user and record objects used by the subject policy class will be
-whenever you reassign these using the `let` keyword.
-This will typically be
+reassigned whenever you reassign these using the `let` keyword.
+This will
-done on a per context basis, as you will likely want to check the outcome of an
+typically be done on a per context basis, as you will likely want to check the
-authorisation attempt using different configurations and combinations of user
+outcome of an authorisation attempt using different configurations of
-and record objects based on application state.
+user/record pairs based on application state.
 These variations should be
 organised into separate RSpec context blocks, as in the previous example.

 ## Testing New/Create and Edit/Update Pairs

 It common to write separate authorisation policies on a per action basis.
 A
-notable exception to this is the case of new/create and edit/update action
+notable exception to this is in the case of new/create and edit/update action
 pairs.
-Generally speaking you do not want to allow users to access a new or
+Generally speaking, you do not want to allow users to access a 'new'
-edit form unless they were also authorised to create or update the record
+form unless the user is also authorised to create the record associated with
-associated with that form.
+that form.
+Similarly, you generally do not want the user to access an 'edit'
+form unless that user can also update the associated record.

 Pundit Matchers provides four shortcut matchers to
 account for these common scenarios:

 * `permit_new_and_create_actions`